 SWRK 517 (3-3-0) International Social Work: This course introduces students to the international dimensions of social work practice.
 Special attention is given to the present and future role of International social work professionals.
-Additionally, the role and responsibilities of United Nations, global human rights organizations, international aid agencies, intergovernmental and nongovermental agencies are addressed.
+Additionally, the role and responsibilities of United Nations, global human rights organizations, international aid agencies, intergovernmental and nongovernmental agencies are addressed.
 Students develop and understanding of poverty, violence, structural adjustment, debt crisis, migration, human rights issues, exploitation of children and women, other populations at risk, and social and economic justice issues within a global perspective.
 Also addressed are international aspects of domestic practice, policy formulation and advocacy from a global perspective.

 SWRK 520 (3-3-0) Human Behavior and the Social Environment I: This course focuses on the physiological, cognitive, intellectual and emotional development of individuals.
 Theoretical explanations of human development over the lifespan are explored.
 Major social issues relating to human growth and development, ecological systems, culture, race, ethnicity, gender and socioeconomic forces as applied to the analysis of individuals, families, small groups, organizations and communities are addressed.
-Focus will be given to oppression, privilege, and discrimination, and factors that help individuals and small social systems to change.
-Pre-requisite: Graduate standing in social work
+Focus will be given to oppression, privilege, and discrimination, and factors that help individuals and small social systems to

 SWRK 525 (3-3-0) Human Behavior and the Social Environment II: The course emphasizes social processes that transcend the individual, aiming to increase students' conceptual sophistication about the social context of human action and social work intervention.
-Within the person-in-environment framework, this course presents social therories and concepts that become tools for students' critical analysis of society, communities, social institutions and organizations, populations, and social structures, and cultures is a main component of the course.
+Within the person-in-environment framework, this course presents social theories and concepts that become tools for students' critical analysis of society, communities, social institutions and organizations, populations, and social structures, and cultures is a main component of the course.
 Special attention is given to human diversity and social inequalities.
-Prerequisite: SWRK 520

-SWRK 530 (3-3-0) Social Work Statistical and Data Analysis: This course is designed to develop understanding of probabilistic analysis, quantitative reasoning, inferential statistics.
+SWRK 530 (3-3-0) Social Work Statistical and Data Analysis: This course is designed to develop understanding of probabilistic analysis, quantitative reasoning, and inferential statistics.
 Students are provided opportunities to do data analysis on the computer and concentrate on research and policy applications.
-Prerequisite: Graduate standing in social work.

 SWRK 540 (3-3-0) Social Work Intervention with Individuals and Families: This course will introduce students to content on theories of assessment, intervention, diversity, evaluation and termination.
 Specific attention is given to the development of skills in communication, rapport building, interviewing, and the utilization of professional self in working with individuals and families.
 Multigenerational family life cycle is explored.
 Models of family therapy and other intervention approaches are reviewed.
 Challenges and concerns encountered by vulnerable families, low-income families, families of color, and nontraditional families are reviewed.
 The dynamics of small groups are emphasized.
 Students develop an understanding of how values and ethics impact social work practice.
-Pre-requisite: Graduate standing in social work.